pyepics/pyepics/doc/index.rst

 PyEpics is an interface for the Channel Access (CA) library of the `Epics Control System <http://www.aps.anl.gov/epics/>`_ to the Python Programming language.
 The pyepics package provides a base :mod:`epics` module to python, with methods for reading from and writing to Epics Process Variables (PVs) via the CA protocol.
-The package includes a fairly complete, thin layer over the low-level Channel Access library in the :mod:`ca` module, and higher-level abstractions built on top of this basic functionality.
+The package includes a thin and fairly complete layer over the low-level Channel Access library in the :mod:`ca` module, and higher level abstractions built on top of this basic functionality.

-The package includes a simple, functional approach to CA similar to EZCA and the Unix command-line tools with functions in the main :mod:`epics` package including :meth:`epics.caget`, :meth:`epics.caput`, :meth:`epics.cainfo`, and :meth:`epics.camonitor`.
-There is also a :class:`pv.PV` object which represents an Epics Process Variable as an easy-to-use Python object.
-Additional modules provide even higher-level programming support to Epics.
-These include groups of related PVs in :class:`device.Device`, a simple method to create alarms in :class:`alarm.Alarm`, and support for saving PVs values in the :mod:`autosave` module.
-Finally, there is support for conveniently tying epics PVs to wxPython widgets in the :mod:`wx` module.
+The package includes a very simple interface to CA similar to the Unix command-line tools and EZCA library with functions :meth:`epics.caget`, :meth:`epics.caput`, :meth:`epics.cainfo`, and :meth:`epics.camonitor`.
+These is also a :class:`pv.PV` class which represents an Epics Process Variable as a full-featured and easy-to-use Python object.
+Additional modules provide higher-level programming support to CA, including grouping related PVs into a :class:`device.Device`, creating alarms in :class:`alarm.Alarm`, and saving PVs values in the :mod:`autosave` module.
+There is also support for conveniently using epics PVs to wxPython widgets in the :mod:`wx` module, and some support for using PyQt widgets in the :mod:`qt` module.

 -----------